 The major limitations of boosting posts on Facebook

-Although Ad Center is improving with every single iteration, to this day, it still lacks advanced targeting options.
+Although Ad Center is improving with every single iteration, it still lacks advanced targeting options.

-You can choose gender, age bracket, location, and essential, detailed targeting (interests, demographics, interest, behaviors).
+You can choose gender, age bracket, location, and essential, detailed targeting (interests, demographics, interests, behaviors).

 Also, placement options are limited to only Facebook, Instagram, and Messenger.
 We highly recommend turning on Facebook Pixel, which will allow you to measure ads performance in Google Analytics.